MEGA vs Google Drive vs Dropbox vs OneDrive vs SugarSync & More in 2023

 Dropbox caters to a wide area of operating system standards that include the usual Windows, Mac OS X, Android, and Blackberry.
 Dropbox’s free account offers a small storage space of 2GB that might be enough for storing documents but is insufficient for any kind of media files – photos, music, or video, especially when you can get 15GB with MEGA (read our Dropbox vs MEGA piece).

 Users resort to 1TB with Dropbox Pro, which is offered for around $9.99 per month, to store files of larger size.
-To secure and increase the space for the Dropbox account, it can be linked to Facebook, Twitter, and other social networking profiles.
+To secure and increase the space for the Dropbox account, it can be linked to Facebook, Twitter, and other social networking profiles (our guides show you how to cancel Dropbox and how to delete your Dropbox account, in case you need to).

 What About Dropbox’s Security?